Born on the Reef

 On the coral reefs, there are many challenges to reproduction and survival -from larvae to adult.
 Let’s explore the unique behaviors and methods marine animals have developed to meet these challenges.

 The first step to successful reproduction is finding a suitable mate.
-Usually, it’s the male who does the seeking, looking for the best female—and he will try anything to attract her (sound familiar?).
-At dusk, dozens upon dozens of Mandarinfish at Magic Pier in Pasarwajo Bay (a Pelagian Yacht signature dive), can be witnessed performing their beautiful courting dance.
+Usually, it’s the male who does the seeking, looking for the best female and he will try anything to attract her (sound familiar?).
+At dusk, dozens upon dozens of Mandarinfish at Magic Pier in Pasarwajo Bay, a Pelagian dive yacht signature dive, can be witnessed performing their beautiful courting dance.
 Accessed only by Pelagian, this is one of the best spots on the planet to see this brilliant display of courtship.